Create an account

 Teachable has high transaction fees.
 You won’t take home as much of your money when you use this platform.
 However, it’s easier to get your course business up and running with it.
 Lastly, you cannot completely white label the platform.

-Thinkific is a very popular cloud/LMS solution with a variety of payment plans.
+Thinkific is a very popular cloud/LMS solution with a variety of different plans.
 You can run your entire online course business from Thinkific.

-Thinkific is for the online course creator who wants to keep things simple.
+Thinkific is one of the best platforms.
+It is especially suited for the online course creator who wants to keep things simple.

 Thinkific is very similar to Teachable, except that there are no transaction fees.
 Thinkific connects with PayPal and Stripe on every plan.
 In addition, Thinkific does not offer an optional payment processor.